ircv3/ircv3-specifications/extensions/sts.md

 Clients MUST ignore every token with a key that they don't understand.

-An STS capability having at least a `duration` key expresses an STS policy when advertised on a secure connection.
+An STS capability advertised on a secure connection with at least a `duration` key present expresses an **STS persistence policy** for the server at the requested hostname.

+An STS capability advertised on an insecure connection with at least a `port` key present expresses an **STS upgrade policy** for the server at the requested hostname.

 See [capability negotiation 3.2](capability-negotiation-3.2.html) for more information about capabilities with values.

 ### Mechanism

-When the client sees an STS capability advertised over a non-secure connection, it MUST first establish a secure connection and confirm that the STS capability is still present.
+When a client sees an STS upgrade policy over a non-secure connection, it MUST first establish a secure connection (see the `port` key) and confirm that the STS persistence policy is present.

-Once the client has confirmed that the STS capability is indeed offered over a secure connection with a valid policy, it then MUST only use a secure transport to connect to the server in future, until the policy expires (see the `duration` key).
-It MUST refuse to connect if a secure connection cannot be established with the server for any reason during the lifetime of the policy.
+Once a client has connected securely, and it has verified that an STS persistence policy is in place, it then MUST only use a secure transport to connect to the server at the requested hostname in future, until the policy expires (see the `duration` key).
+Once an STS persistence policy has been verified, clients MUST refuse to connect if a secure connection cannot be established to the server for any reason during the lifetime of the policy.

-However, if the client fails to connect securely for any reason, the connection attempt SHOULD be considered a failure, similar to a network error.
-The client SHOULD retry the secure connection next time it receives the STS cap with the appropriate keys over a non-secure connection.

-If the secure connection succeeds but the STS policy is not present, the client SHOULD continue using the secure connection for that session.
+If the secure connection succeeds but the STS persistence policy is not present, the client SHOULD continue using the secure connection for that session.
+This allows servers to upgrade client connections without committing to a more permanent STS policy.

 Clients MUST NOT request this capability (`CAP REQ`).
 Servers MUST reply with an appropriate `CAP NAK` message if a client requests this capability.

+Servers MUST NOT send `CAP DEL` to disable this capability, and clients MUST ignore any attempts to do so.
+The mechanism for disabling an STS persistence policy is described in the `duration` key section.

 ### The `duration` key

-This key indicates how long from receiving the advertisement clients MUST use a secure connection when connecting to this server.
-This MUST be specified in seconds as the value of this key and as a single integer without a prefix or suffix.
+This key is used on secure connections to indicate how long clients MUST continue to use secure connections when connecting to the server at the requested hostname.
+The value of this key MUST be given as a single integer which represents the number of seconds until the persistence policy expires.

-Servers MUST send this key to securely connected clients.
-Servers MAY send this key to non-securely connected clients, but it will be ignored.
+To enforce an STS persistence policy, servers MUST send this key to securely connected clients.
+Servers MAY send this key to all clients, but non-securely connected clients MUST ignore it.

-If the client receives the `duration` key on a non-secure connection, it is invalid and MUST be ignored.

-Clients MUST reset the duration "time to live" every time they receive a valid policy advertisement having a `duration` key from the server.
+Clients MUST reset the STS policy expiry time for a requested hostname every time a valid persistence policy with a `duration` key is received from a server.

-A duration of 0 means the policy expires immediately.
-This method MAY be used by servers to remove a previously set policy.
-Clients MUST NOT remove a policy if the server disables the capability with `CAP DEL`.
+A duration value of 0 indicates an immediate expiry of the STS persistence policy.
+This value MAY be used by servers to remove a previously set policy.

+When an STS persistence policy expires, clients MAY continue to connect securely to the server at the requested hostname, but they are no longer required to upgrade non-secure connections.

 ### The `port` key

-This key indicates the port number for connecting over TLS.
+This key indicates the port number for making a secure connection.
 This key's value MUST be a single port number.

-If the client is not already connected securely, it MUST close the insecure connection and reconnect securely on the stated port.
+If the client is not already connected securely to the server at the requested hostname, it MUST close the insecure connection and reconnect securely on the stated port.

-Servers MUST send this key to non-securely connected clients.
+To enforce an STS upgrade policy, servers MUST send this key to non-securely connected clients.
 Servers MAY send this key to securely connected clients, but it will be ignored.

-### Handling disconnection
+### Rescheduling expiry on disconnect

 IRC connections can be long-lived.
-Connections lasting for more than a month are not uncommon.
-When a client has successfully learned the STS policy for a server but it does not reconnect for a long period of time, it might think the policy has expired, even if in fact the same policy is still advertised by the server.
+Connections that last for more than a month are not uncommon.
+When a client activates an STS persistence policy for a hostname on a long-lived connection, the expiry time might be reached by the time the connection closes.
+However, the server might still have an STS policy in place.

-Clients MUST reschedule expiry on disconnection.
-The new expiry time is calculated by adding the policy duration as last advertised by the server to the time of disconnection.
+To avoid an early STS policy expiry, clients MUST reschedule the expiry time when closing connections.
+The new expiry time is calculated by adding the policy duration as last advertised by the server to the time the connection is closed.

 ## Client implementation considerations